mehulagg/gitlab/doc/ci/yaml/README.md

   resource_group: production
 ```

-In this case, two `deploy-to-production` jobs can never run at the same time.
+In this case, two `deploy-to-production` jobs in two separate pipelines can never run at the same time.
 As a result,
 you can ensure that concurrent deployments never happen to the production environment.

 There can be multiple `resource_group`s defined per environment.
 A good use case for this